How To Shutdown Windows From Command Line with Shutdown Command Examples and Tutorial

 Abort System Shutdown

-/a which means abort.
+/a means abort.

 > shutdown /a

 Hibernate feature will make computer sleep and wake up in seconds without starting from scratch.
-We can hibernate the computer with the
+We can hibernate the computer with the option

-/h option like below.
+/h like below.

 > shutdown /a

 A typical server will be used more than one person.
 There may be other persons who are using server currently.
 We need to provide information about a shutdown, restart.
 We can use the option

 /c with the message.
 The message will be put into double quotes.

 > shutdown /s /c "The system will be shut down in 60 seconds."